Summer is finally here and with our flying season in full swing, lots of people are seeing our beautiful red balloons in the sky across the UK.

 But have you ever wondered just how these giant aircraft are able to float so serenely through the air without an engine in sight?

 The answer is simple – they’re full of hot air.

-If you’re into the science side of things, this earlier blog goes into the mechanics of ballooning in more detail.
+And if you’re into the science side of things, this article goes into the mechanics of ballooning in more detail.